gsimone/diet-sprite/packages/diet-sprite/README.md

 #### Settings

+  * `filter`: a function that, given a `threshold` and an RGB value, returns a boolean based on wether the value is over the threshold.
-  * `alphaThreshold`: similar to what you would use to render a sprite, it's the alpha value below which a point is not considered as part of the sprite.
+  * `threshold`: similar to what you would use to render a sprite, it's a value below which a point is not considered as part of the sprite.